 Oestrogeneration is a magazine platform highlighting the voices of trans women and transfeminine writers in the UK.
 They publish essays, opinion pieces, first-person stories, arts and culture content, pop culture reviews, think-pieces and other forms of journalistic writing with a word limit of 1200.
 According to their pitch guide, they pay a flat rate of £50 per piece.
 To learn more, refer to this page.

 Rooted is a publication uplifting underrepresented voices in media, arts, and entertainment.
 They are interested in interviews and profiles, media commentary and critiques, narrative journalism, personal essays, news, and reviews.
-According to their pitch guide, they pay $100-150 per accepted contribution of 750-950 words.
+Their rates are negotiable depending on the needs of a story and are determined at the time of assignment.
 They pay a 50% cancellation fee.
 To learn more, refer to this page.

 GamesRadar+ is a games, movies, TV, and comics website.
 They accept pitches for original reporting, op-eds, and features from contributors of all backgrounds and experience.
 All accepted stories are paid at competitive rates, based on the access, word count, and type of work.
 To learn more, refer to this page.